Build step

 tag: 1.0.1

-Build an image using a different Dockerfile and push multiple tags to the default registry.
+Using different Dockerfile and pushing multiple tags to default registry

 codefresh.yml